ncatlab/nlab-content/pages/9309.md

 For actual derivation of [[gauge enhancement]] on coincident D-branes see the references [there](enhanced+gauge+symmetry#ReferencesOnCoincidentDBranes).

-### Single trace observables as weight systems on chord duagrams
+### Single trace observables as weight systems on chord diagrams

 Relation of [[single trace observables]] in the [[non-abelian DBI action]] on [[Dp-D(p+2)-brane bound states]] ([hence](Dp-Dp+2-brane+bound+states#ReferencesRelationToMonopoles)
 [[Yang-Mills monopoles]]) to [[su(2)]]-[[Lie algebra weight systems]] on [[chord diagrams]] computing [[radii]] averages of [[fuzzy spheres]]: